 Design consultancy uses ABB industrial robots to produce customised metal designs for designers and architects.

-London-based design consultancy RoboFold is quite literally demonstrating the art of robotic technology.
-The company is using two ABB IRB6400 industrial robots to help architects and designers to explore new ways of bending and forming metal, opening up new possibilities for architectural and furniture design.
+London-based design consultancy RoboFold is using two ABB IRB6400 industrial robots to help architects and designers to explore new ways of bending and forming metal, opening up new possibilities for architectural and furniture design.